lleobatista/AI-project/README.md

 # AI-project

-It's done in college's subject to learn artificial intelligence.
+It's done for college's subject to learn artificial intelligence.

 All the dependencies is described within the files.